fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 | YCrCb | 0,1 | True | False | False | 0.9588 |
 | YCrCb | 0,1 | False | False | False | 0 |

 Interestingly the results vary always a bit even when defining a random seed.
-I chosed YCrCb and 0 ,1 color channel spatial and hog features.
-Its has a smaller feature size, but and accuracy of 99.38%
-The accuracy for the choosen parameters is 0.9837 for all images.
+I chosed YCrCb and 0,1 color channel spatial and hog features.
+Its has a little smaller feature size, but and accuracy of 99.38%.
+The feature vector has a length of 6600.
+The accuracy for the choosen parameters is 0.9867 for all images.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using the class SGDClassifier.
-In the main function at `trainSvm.py` line 266 through 293.
-The already loaded car and notcar datasets and the train parameters are handed over to the function `train()` at line 215 through 263.
+In the main function at `trainSvm.py` line 322 through 370.
+The already loaded car and not-car full datasets and the train parameters are handed over to the function `train()` at line 260 through 277.
+To execute this call `python trainSvm.py task best`.

-First the features are extracted calling the `extractFeatures()` function in module `featureDetection.py` the two feature sets are stacked in a two line matrix calling vstack. a label column is added to the feature matrix(label 1 for cars and label 0 for notcars) in lines 240 through 247.
+First the features are extracted in `getFeatures()` at line 214 through 257 calling the `extractFeatures()` function in module `featureDetection.py`.
+The two feature sets are stacked in a two line matrix calling vstack.
+A label column is added to the feature matrix(label 1 for cars and label 0 for notcars) in lines 249.

-In line 242 to 245 the feature matrix is normalized to 0 mean and unit variance using the class sclearn.prepocessing.StandardScaler.
-The fit method calculates the mean and standard deviation, which is used for scaling.
-Calling transform, the data is scaled.
+In line 245 through 247 the feature matrix is normalized to 0 mean and unit variance using the class sclearn.prepocessing.StandardScaler.
+The `fit()` method calculates the mean and standard deviation, which is used for scaling.
+Calling `transform()`, the data is scaled.
+The scaler has to be saved together with a trained model to allow a reuse. data for predictiosn has to be scaled identically to the training data.

-The feature matrix is devided in a randomized 80% train and 20% test dataset calling `train_test_split()` at line 250.
+The feature matrix is devided in a randomized 80% train and 20% test dataset calling `train_test_split()` at line 252.

-After the preprocessing the Classifier is created in line 256 and trained in line 257.
+After the preprocessing the Classifier is created in line 265 and trained in line 266.

-The function `train()` returns the scaler object, the trained classifier and the achieved accuracy.
-As the scaler and the trained classifier are needed for future predictions, a dictionary is created and stored to a pickle file named `svc.p` at line 289 to 293.
+The function `train()` returns the scaler object, the trained classifier, the achieved accuracy and the feature parameters.
+As the scaler and the trained classifier are needed for future predictions, a dictionary is created and stored to a pickle file named `svc.p` at line 358 to 363.

 ###Sliding Window Search

 ####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+Implementation of a sliding window search.
+Choice of scales and overlap of windows.
-The search windows are created in function `slideWindows()` in module `featureDetection.py` at line 140 through 195.
+The search windows are created in function `slideWindows()` in module `featureDetection.py` at line 140 through 189.

 The function creates for an area of interest, for a defined scale and an overlap ratio as many windows as fit into the search area.
 I expected to use larger scales for closer object (== higher y values) and smaller scales for more distant objects (== lower y values).

 I choosed always quadratic windows, as the database images are as well quadratic and the perspective tranformation should be linear on both axis.

-I played with different scales and found that three scales (64,96 and 128) are sufficient.
+I played with different scales and found that three scales (64,96 and 128) are sufficient for reliable detections.

 The overlap should not to be too big in an large search area, as it increases the amount of search windows and therefore computation costs.

 I choosed as area of interest for y values between 390 and 660 to cover the lane area and to surpress the visible part of the car cockpit.

-For the test images, I used an area of interest from left to right as there is now history of detections available.
+For the test images, I used an area of interest from left to right as there is no history of detections available.
 Overlay is between 0.66 and 0.5.
+Using the overlap the vehicles usually produce more than one hit and therefore can be better separated from false detections.

 ![alt text][image4]